-Selectins are adhesion molecules, which are expressed by endothelial cells, thrombocytes and leukocytes, and have three subsets, namely L-, P- and E-selectins [8].
-Structurally, selectins contain an N-terminal, calciumdependent lectin domain, an epidermal growth factor-like domain, regulatory elements, a transmembrane domain, and a short cytoplasmic tail [9].
+Selectins are adhesion molecules, which are expressed by endothelial cells, thrombocytes, and leukocytes, and have three subsets, namely L-, P-, and E-selectins (8).
+Structurally, selectins contain an N-terminal, calcium-dependent lectin domain, an epidermal growth factor-like domain, regulatory elements, a transmembrane domain, and a short cytoplasmic tail (9).
 Intracellular and extracellular interactions mediated by adhesion molecules are critical for the dissemination of metastatic tumor cells.
-Loss of cell-cell and/or cell-matrix adhesions allows malignant tumor cells to escape from their primary micro environment and to acquire a more motile and invasive phenotype, and thereby enables them to migrate to the other sides of the body.
-Consistent with this, E-selectin is involved in migration and metastasis [8,10-18] that are two critical steps in carcinogenesis.
+Loss of cell-cell and/or cell-matrix adhesions allows malignant tumor cells to escape from their primary microenvironment and to acquire a more motile and invasive phenotype and thereby enables them to migrate to the other sides of the body.
+Consistent with this, E-selectin is involved in migration and metastasis (8, 10-18), which are two critical steps in carcinogenesis.

 E-selectin is a cell surface glycoprotein expressed on endothelial cells after activation by cytokines.
-Several studies have demonstrated that serum E-selectin levels are elevated in patients with a variety of cancers, including ovarian, breast and gastric cancers [14].
-Numerous single nucleotide polymorphisms (SNPs) of the E-selectin gene have been identified, among which the most common variant is the g.7161A/C or A561C missense variant (rs5361) leading to a serine to arginine substitution in exon 4 at position 128 (S128R) (NG 012124.1:g.7161A>C, NM 000450.2: c.445A>C, NP 000441.2: p.Ser149Arg) [19].
-The E-selectin S128R (A/C) polymorphism alters the binding specificity of the extracellular domain and thus facilitates ligand binding, which in turn improves the adhesion of lymphoid and myeloid cells to the endothelium [20-22].
-In the E-selectin gene variants, the S128R polymorphism is of particular interest as it is clinically associated with increased cancer risk [23].
+Several studies have demonstrated that serum E-selectin levels are elevated in patients with a variety of cancers, including ovarian, breast, and gastric cancers (14).
+Numerous single nucleotide polymorphisms (SNPs) of E-selectin gene have been identified, among which the most common variant is the g.7161A/C or A561C missense variant (rs5361) leading to a serine to arginine substitution exon at position 128 (S128R) (NG 012124.1:g.7161A>C, NM_000450.2:c.445A>C,NP_000441.2:p.Ser149Arg) (19).
+The E-selectin S128R (A/C)polymorphism alters the binding specificity of the extracellular domain and thus facilitates ligand binding, which in turn improves the adhesion of lymphoid and myeloid cells to the endothelium (20-22).
+Among the E-selectin gene variants, the S128R polymorphism is of particular interest as it is clinically associated with increased cancer risk (23).

-The present study aimed to investigate whether the S128R polymorphism of the E-selectin gene contributes to development of breast cancer in patients with breast cancer but without BRCA1/2 mutations in the Turkish population.
-To the best of our knowledge, this study is the first to investigate the correlation between the S128R polymorphism and breast cancer in the absence of BRCA1/2 mutations in the Turkish population.
+The present study aimed to investigate whether S128R polymorphism of the E-selectin gene contributes to development of breast cancer in patients with breast cancer but without BRCA1/2 mutations in Turkish population.
+To our knowledge, this study is the first to investigate the correlation between the S128R polymorphism and breast cancer in the absence of BRCA1/2 mutations in Turkish population.